• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

 The United States government is set to drastically reduce the number of embassies and consulates across Africa authorised to handle travel documents.
 This policy shift will introduce stricter African visa restrictions and affect thousands of travellers across the continent.
-According to a report by The Associated Press (AP) on Monday, the US State Department plans to cut the number of diplomatic missions handling US Visa processing from nearly 50 down to just 20 in the coming weeks.
+According to a report by The Associated Press (AP) on Monday, the US State Department plans to cut the number of diplomatic missions handling US visa processing from nearly 50 to just 20 in the coming weeks.

 The report, citing three US officials and an internal State Department memo, said the changes are expected to take effect in June, although no specific implementation date has been announced.